-In the world of blogging (and the online world in general), there are two words that are bandied about almost constantly.
+In the world of content creation, there are two words that are bandied about almost constantly.
 Those words are ‘content‘ and ‘niche‘.

 It’s a yardstick for success – how much traffic are you getting?
 What are your stats?
 Your content needs to be compelling.
-Blah, blah, blah.
+Etcetera, etcetera.

 Your Content Matters